Iraqi forces kill dozens of protesters, deploy military to stem unrest | DW | 28.11.2019

 Iraqi security forces shot dead 40 protesters and wounded many more during widespread clashes across the country on Thursday, in the latest bloody crackdown during nearly two months of anti-government protests.

-A further 10 protesters were killed at the Shiite shrine city of Najaf — protesters torched the Iranian consulate here on Wednesday in anger at Tehran's political and military meddling in its neighbor.
+A further 10 people were killed at the Shiite shrine city of Najaf — protesters torched the Iranian consulate there on Wednesday in anger at Tehran's political and military meddling in its neighbor.

 Read more: Al-Hashd al-Shaabi and Hezbollah: Iran's allies in Iraq and Lebanon